FDI levels rise but volatility set to continue – exclusive report

 Tesla also climbed back into the leading investor table.
 The company opened a raft of service centres across Asia, western Europe and Canada.
 Additionally, it also opened manufacturing, R&D and sales operations.

 Businesses are becoming much more aware of their sustainability performance.
 Environmental, social and governance goals are a key topic for many companies in their annual report filings.
-Greenfield investment in sectors relevant to the United Nations’ Sustainable Development Goals rose by 39% in 2021, signalling a continued progression in sustainable investment.
+Greenfield investment in sectors relevant to the SDGs rose by 39% in 2021, signalling a continued progression in sustainable investment.

 Worrying times ahead for FDI levels